 Sample Job Description

 We’re searching for our next sales development representative.
 You should be able to take our sales performance to the next level by finding new business opportunities and cultivating productive relationships with our prospects.
-You should also engage our prospects, in order to qualify them as legitimate opportunities that will boost our sales results.
+You should also engage our prospects to qualify them as legitimate opportunities that will boost our sales results.

 - Confirm that our leads are legitimate sales opportunities.